spmallick/learnopencv/oak-getting-started/README.md

 pip install depthai
 ```

-You can purchase yours from the [OpenCV Store](https://store.opencv.ai/)
+You can purchase the OAK device of your choice from the [OpenCV Store](https://store.opencv.ai/)

 # AI Courses by OpenCV